LyWangPX/Reinforcement-Learning-2nd-Edition-by-Sutton-Exercise-Solutions/README.md

 Ex 6.11 qihuazhong

+Ex 10.2  SHITIANYU-hue

+### ABOUT MISTAKES:

-ABOUT MISTAKES: Don't even expect the solutions be perfect, there are always mistakes.
+Don't even expect the solutions be perfect, there are always mistakes.
 And, sometimes the problems are just open.
 Show your ideas and question them in 'issues' at any time!

 Let's roll'n out!